Some1Uknow/11.3-TinDog-Project/README.md

 # TinDog

-TinDog is a responsive landing page project created as part of the "The Complete 2023 Web Development Bootcamp" course on Udemy.
-This project showcases HTML, CSS, and JavaScript skills by presenting a fictional dog dating platform.
-The page features modern design, responsiveness for various screen sizes, and interactive elements.
+TinDog is a responsive landing page project which uses HTML, CSS and Bootstrap.

 **Demo:** [TinDog Demo](https://some1uknow.github.io/TinDog-bootstrap-website/)